wkordalski/domaincl/README.md

 An OpenCL wrapper - domain specific language embedded in C++ for GPGPU purposes.
 This is an early prorotype, however it already works on small programs.
-It provides types 'val' and 'var' wchich are essentially nodes of the AST.
+It provides types 'val' and 'var' which are essentially nodes of the AST.
 User writes a kernel that is operating on these types.
 The library takes this kernel, applies it to object of type 'val' and as a result gets the AST of that kernel.
 Then it transforms it to the OpenCL C and runs.